Frequently Asked Questions

 Why is Lichess called Lichess?

 Lichess is a combination of live/light/libre and chess.
-It is pronounced lee-chess.
+It is pronounced LEE-CHESS.
 Hear it pronounced by a specialist.

 Live, because games are played and watched in real-time 24/7; light and libre for the fact that Lichess is open-source and unencumbered by proprietary junk that plagues other websites.